stpstp/mercator-archive/README.md

 Data archive for the Mercator Observatory

 ##
-Configuration for online VO-compliant data archive for the Mercator Observatory using gavo DaCHs.
+Configuration for online data archive for the Mercator Observatory using gavo DaCHs.

 ## Data products to be included